A campaign has been launched to secure the future of the iconic M5 Willow Man.

 Created by artist Serena de la Hey in 2000 as part of Arts Council of England’s Year of the Artist, The Willow Man was conceived as a temporary structure and now nearly two decades on, it needs a complete rebuild as well as a fund for future maintenance.

-Ms de la Hey will also build a willow sculpture at the event to raise awareness of The Willow Man’s plight.
+Ms de la Hey also built a willow sculpture at the event to raise awareness of The Willow Man’s plight.

 The sculpture will then be moved to Forde Abbey in Chard for Toby’s Garden Festival on 15 and 16 September.